PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   .. versionadded:: 1.4.0

-  Return the DOHFrontend object for the DNS over HTTPS bind of index ``idx``.
+  Return the :class:`DOHFrontend` object for the DNS over HTTPS bind of index ``idx``.

 .. function:: getDOHFrontendCount()

   .. versionadded:: 1.5.0

+  Return the number of :class:`DOHFrontend` binds.

+.. function:: getDOH3Frontend(idx)

+  .. versionadded:: 1.9.0

+  Return the :class:`DOH3Frontend` object for the DNS over HTTP3 bind of index ``idx``.

+.. function:: getDOH3FrontendCount()

+  .. versionadded:: 1.9.0

+  Return the number of :class:`DOH3Frontend` binds.

+.. function:: getDOQFrontend(idx)

+  .. versionadded:: 1.9.0

+  Return the :class:`DOQFrontend` object for the DNS over QUIC bind of index ``idx``.

+.. function:: getDOQFrontendCount()

+  .. versionadded:: 1.9.0

-  Return the number of DOHFrontend binds.
+  Return the number of :class:`DOQFrontend` binds.

 .. function:: getListOfAddressesOfNetworkInterface(itf)